vschaftenaar/standalone-shiny-Chrome/README.md

 │   ├── engine          **

-*  runApp.bat has already been converted to run.exe. runApp.bat could be usefull for debugging.
+*  run.bat has already been converted to run.exe. run.bat could be usefull for debugging.
 ** to be unzipped

 ```